KristenWindoloski/ToCS/README.md

 - Offers computation of analytical steady state concentrations and oral equivalent doses (OEDs) for all model and other tissue compartments, not just plasma
+- Offers chemical prioritization suggestions through the calculation of the bioactivity exposure ratio if the user uploads chemical exposure estimates
 - Calculates the area under the curve (AUC) and time to maximum concentration for all model compartments
 - Provides estimates of TK parameters not only including half-lives but